Year 3/4 - Miss McClymont

 To help prepare for this, the children are doing weekly times table races and practice tests in class.
 At home, children should be practicing their times tables regularly on TimesTable Rockstars.

-In Maths, we are exploring money, time and statistics.
+In Maths, we are exploring place value and addition & subtraction.

 For more information on what we will be covering in this topics, please find the lesson overviews attached.